-In September 2015, Kentucky State Auditor Adam Edelen announced the findings of the state audit, which revealed the state has 3,090 untested rape kits.
-The audit identified 1,859 untested kits in 87 law enforcement agencies and 1,231 untested kits at the Kentucky State Police laboratory.
-Earlier in the month, the Manhattan District Attorney's Office announced the Kentucky State Police Forensic Laboratories was awarded $1,988,507 in funding to test 3,300 rape kits.
+The audit, conducted by Kentucky State Auditor Adam Edelen, was a result of a law passed in March 2015.
+It revealed 3,090 untested rape kits in the state: 1,859 untested kits in 87 law enforcement agencies and 1,231 untested kits at the Kentucky State Police laboratory.
+That same month, September 2015, the Manhattan District Attorney's Office announced the Kentucky State Police Forensic Laboratories was awarded $1,988,507 in funding to test 3,300 rape kits.

 |Tracking||Testing||Victim Notification||No Known Reform||Reform in Progress||Partial Reform||Complete Reform|